join()

 =A5.import()

 Execute expression in A5.
-Define a computation on A2’s pseudo table; as STATEID field values are natural numbers starting from 1, which correspond to ordinarl numbers of records in STATECPATITAL table, parameter K is written as # to use those ordinal numbers in order to increae efficiency;
+Define a computation on A2’s pseudo table; as STATEID field values are natural numbers starting from 1, which correspond to ordinarl numbers of records in STATECPATITAL table, parameter K is written as # to use those sequence numbers in order to increae efficiency;

 Execute expression in B5 and return same result as B4.